-How agencies initiate a W-2 request will depend on whether the applicant has an open IM case.
-If there is no IM case or the applicant's case has been closed for over 30 days, agencies must generate the RFA by entering the W-2 request via the CWW Client Registration driver flow.
-If a case has been closed for W-2 less than one (1) calendar month due to lack of review, the worker may reactivate the case from the "Case Summary" page and complete the review to re-open the W-2 case.
+If there is no open case or the entire case has been closed for over 30 days, the agency must generate the Application Registration form by entering the W-2 request via the CWW Client Registration driver flow.
+If the case has been closed for fewer than 30 days, the agency must generate the Application Registration form by entering the W-2 request via the CWW Record New Group Level Program Request.
+If W-2 has been closed for less than one calendar month due to lack of review, the FEP may reactivate the case from the "Case Summary" page and complete the review to re-open the W-2 case.

-If the applicant has an open IM case, agencies must generate the RFA by entering the W-2 request via the CWW "Record New Group Level Program Request" on the "Case Summary" page.
 For detailed instructions on how to process W-2 requests, please see the Request for Assistance (RFA)/Case Processes for W-2 desk aid.